-Although I have been to San Francisco more than once, I have never visited Los Angeles or San Diego in person, so my familiarity with the antique Oriental rug market in Southern California is a step removed and based on Oriental rug sales via the internet and what I hear from other people.
-As is the case with New York, the Los Angeles market for antique Oriental rugs seems varied.
+As is the case with New York City, the Los Angeles market for antique Oriental rugs seems varied.
 Antique Oriental rugs with light blue fields, such as the antique Persian Bakshaish carpet featured above, are popular in Los Angeles.
-While the “antique washed” (something Quadrifoglio Gallery does not do) and distressed look for antique rugs seems to be in hyper-mode in Los Angeles, we have experience selling traditional, colorful antique rugs to clients in the Los Angeles and San Diego markets, so the market for traditional rugs in very good to excellent condition also exists in Southern California.
+While the “antique washed” (something Quadrifoglio Gallery does not do) and distressed look for antique rugs seems to be in hyper-mode in Los Angeles, we have experience selling traditional, colorful antique rugs to clients in the Los Angeles and San Diego markets, so the market for traditional antique Oriental rugs in good to excellent condition also exists in Southern California.
 As a broader national trend, the market for antique washed rugs, which we almost never participated in, seems to be weakening and color and quality seem to be returning.
 So, I would expect the market for classic antique Persian rugs in Los Angeles and San Diego will strengthen over time.
 Antique Sultanabad carpets appear to be popular in Los Angeles and other areas in California.
 Antique Caucasian Soumak rugs, which are flat woven with brocade work, and flat woven Persian and Turkish kilim rugs tend to appeal to antique rug buyers in warm climates such as Los Angeles, San Diego, Florida and even Washington.
 D.C..